GoogleCloudPlatform/community/tutorials/gke-autopilot-with-keda/index.md

 ./generate-message.sh
 ```

-If you check the deployment again, you should see that Keda increased the amount of desired replicas to process the messages.
+If you check the deployment again, you should see that KEDA increased the amount of desired replicas to process the messages.
 You can also deploy this nice Google Cloud Monitoring dashboard which shows you both the CPU usage by application pod and pending messages in the Pub/Sub subscription.

 ```
 gcloud monitoring dashboards create --config-from-file keda-tutorial-dashboard.yaml --project $GOOGLE_CLOUD_PROJECT --project $GOOGLE_CLOUD_PROJECT